paddelcourt/nano-qwen3/README.md

 - **Educational code**: Clean implementation of transformer concepts
 - **Interactive testing**: Chat with your trained model

+## Tutorial

+On **qwen3-toy-model-tutorial.html**, you will get a step-by-step tutorial on implementing the toy model to better grasp the inner workings and key features.

 ## Key Features

 - Grouped Query Attention (GQA)